Bolls-Bible/bain/README.md

 # Become a maintainer

-You will get full access to this repo.
+Contact me in any way you want.
+I will be happy to add you as a maintainer.

 ### [How to add a new translation](./django/HOW_TO_ADD_A_NEW_TRANSLATION.md)
 ### [How to add a new dictionary](./django/HOW_TO_ADD_A_NEW_DICTIONARY.md)